 - Each chapter member 21 or older is limited to bringing one six pack of 12 ounce cans of beer or one four pack of wine coolers per guest over 21 whose name is on the guest list to an event.
 Glass containers of any kind are prohibited.

 - At the event, all alcohol purchased for guests must be stored in a central location, monitored, and distributed by a responsible chapter member who is 21 years or older.

 - Alcohol Distribution (at approved Student Organization Alcohol Events)

 - The Office of Student Affairs will provide two different colored sets of wristbands for the event.
 These wristbands will be distributed by the security guard at the door.
 One color will be distributed to individuals who are 21 years of age or above and the other color will be distributed to individuals who are not yet 21 years of age.

 - Alcoholic beverages will be checked in at a beverage station.
 Alcohol will be located at one central location (identified to security before the event) and will be monitored by a responsible member of the organization (21 years old or older).

 - The persons serving the beverages will be responsible for checking wristbands and punching the wristbands as beverages are retrieved.
 The person responsible for distributing the alcohol must be 21 years of age or older.

 A violation of the above alcohol/drug policies may result in the following:

-- First offense: No more parties for the remainder of the academic year including parties with alcohol, date functions, and tailgates (and/or extended to the next semester if the violation occurs late in the spring semester.)
+- First offense: Suspension of social privileges for the remainder of the academic year including parties with alcohol, date functions, and tailgates (and/or extended to the next semester if the violation occurs late in the spring semester).